belikov-av/PALDRIC/README.md

 # PALDRIC

 PAtient-Level DRIver Classifier is a Python 3.7 software package that translates cohort-level lists of driver genes or mutations from third-party algorithms to the patient level, classifies driver events according to the molecular causes and functional consequences, and presents comprehensive statistics on various kinds of driver events in various demographic and clinical groups of patients.
 PALDRIC allows to natively combine outputs of various third-party algorithms to investigate optimal combinations.
 PALDRIC is tightly integrated with SNADRIF (https://github.com/belikov-av/SNADRIF), GECNAV (https://github.com/belikov-av/GECNAV) and ANDRIF (https://github.com/belikov-av/ANDRIF) packages and requires their execution to obtain the necessary starting files.
-While conversion of the output files from third-party algorithms to a standard format necessary for ingestion has to be performed manually, the rest of the pipeline can be executed fully automatically in less than one hour on a modern PC (Linux, Windows or MacOS).
+While conversion of the output files from third-party algorithms to a standard format necessary for ingestion has to be performed manually, the rest of the pipeline can be executed fully automatically in less than 15 minutes on a modern PC (Linux, Windows or MacOS).

 This package has been developed by